BackupTheBerlios/mtlen-svn/trunk/tlen/docs/readme_tlen.txt

   necessary helps to create this Tlen plugin are from Adam Strzelecki.

 Installation:
-  Copy tlen.dll and mucc.dll to Miranda's plugins directory.
+  Copy tlen.dll and (optional) tlen_czaty.dll to Miranda's plugins directory.

   If you want to have multiple Tlen accounts online at the same time, you need to have multiple copies of tlen.dll, each with different name,